NLnetLabs/rpki-doc/source/krill/installation.rst

 performance and memory impact on any modern day machine.

-When you publish ROAs yourself using the Krill publication server in combination with Rsyncd and a webserver of your choice, you will see traffic from several hundred relying party software tools querying every few minutes.
+When you publish ROAs yourself using the Krill publication server in combination with Rsyncd and a web server of your choice, you will see traffic from several hundred relying party software tools querying every few minutes.
 The total amount of traffic is also negligible for any modern day situation.